Gospely/terminal-socket/README.md

-terminal.js-webshell
+Gospel Terminal Socket
 ====================

-this is a demo application for [child_pty](https://github.com/Gottox/child_pty) and [terminal.js](https://github.com/Gottox/terminal.js).

-running this demo
+running this
 -----------------

 ```